diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-1/algorithms-and-data-structures-2/2017-11-22-bipartite-matching.md

 Slides: [http://www.cs.princeton.edu/~wayne/kleinberg-tardos/pdf/07NetworkFlowII.pdf](http://www.cs.princeton.edu/~wayne/kleinberg-tardos/pdf/07NetworkFlowII.pdf)

+Instructions
+- slides 1-11 & 15-17 & 20-37 (without the proofs) of ``07NetworkFlowII.pdf`` and self-study its slides 38-73 if you are interested

 ### Bipartite Matching
 - given an undirected graph ``G = (V, E)`` a subset of edges ``M ⊆ E`` is a matching if each node appears in at most one edge in ``M``.
   - max matching: given a graph, find a max-cardinality matching